WetFlyAmphibia - Conservation of amphibians and butterflies of wetland of open areas and their habitats at the Foreste Casentinesi National Park

 Good Practice Description

-From the LIFE GoProFor database, in the final part of the sheet, it is possible to download some material related to the project, including the protocol for the breeding of Bombina pachypus.
+From the LIFE GoProFor database, in the final part of the sheet, it is possible to download some material related to the project, including the design plans for the construction of the various types of wetlands.